 The best way to get started as a tow truck driver is to talk to other tow truck operators in your area and find out which companies and driving firms offer the best training opportunities.
 Even after a truck driver has experience, additional training will take place any time he or she changes employer to learn that particular company’s policies and record keeping system.

 Once you do become a tow truck driver, consider taking extra classes to get ahead.
-Educational institutions such as Vista College offer online continuing education courses for tow truck drivers who are looking for more than on-the-job experience.
-Vista College’s StateCE program is nationally recognized for providing professionals with affordable, state-specific continuing education courses that are time-efficient and Internet based.
+Educational institutions offer online continuing education courses for tow truck drivers who are looking for more than on-the-job experience.
+StateCE’s program is nationally recognized for providing professionals with affordable, state-specific continuing education courses that are time-efficient and Internet based.

 By using the StateCE self-study program, students can more closely manage their educational experience.
 From the speed at which you move through the course material to how frequently you practice, you are in complete control.
 Once you have completed and passed all of the tow truck driver course requirements, you will be able to print your certificate of completion and StateCE will provide your state with your educational credits information within one business day.

-Due to Vista College and the StateCE program’s more than 50 years of combined continuing educational experience in the towing industry, you can be confident that the material you learn is the most up-to-date and accurate information available.
+Due to the StateCE program’s more than 50 years of combined continuing educational experience in the towing industry, you can be confident that the material you learn is the most up-to-date and accurate information available.

 Tow Truck Driver Responsibilities